adobe/helix-home/architecture.md

 Fastly has specific delivery requirements for dynamic delivery of assets.
 These assets must have a final rendition in [jpeg, png, gif, or webbp](https://docs.fastly.com/guides/imageopto-setup-use/serving-images.html#input-and-output-formats) format to deliver dynamic content.

-For delivering experiences from Helix, the content must either be stored directly in one of these formats or it must be served natively by the browser/app providing the delivery.
+For delivering experiences from Helix, the content must either be stored directly in one of these formats or it must be a format natively supported by the browser/app.
 Careful consideration for the format of your assets must be considered for this purpose.

 When in one of the supported Fastly formats, Fastly enables [resizing, cropping, and other transformations](https://docs.fastly.com/guides/imageopto-setup-use/serving-images.html#transformation-order)